cascadet/FunStuff/README.md

 - Code may be poorly documented
 - Code may have poor hygiene

-...But, onward toward Open Science!
+...
+But, onward toward Open Science!